audienceproject/spark-dynamodb/README.md

 import com.audienceproject.spark.dynamodb.implicits._

 // Load a DataFrame from a Dynamo table.
-Only incurs the cost of a single scan for schema inference. val dynamoDf = spark.dynamodb("SomeTableName") // <-- DataFrame of Row objects with inferred schema.
+Only incurs the cost of a single scan for schema inference. val dynamoDf = spark.read.dynamodb("SomeTableName") // <-- DataFrame of Row objects with inferred schema.

 // Scan the table for the first 100 items (the order is arbitrary) and print them. dynamoDf.show(100)